chriscabang/javawookies/doc/README.md

 # JavaWookies Time Tracking System
-This README file contains all the information about our project: a time tracking system that was developed using **Java SE (Standard Edition)** technology.
-In this repository, you can also find a few instructions on how to get this application up and running on your local computer for further development and/or testing.
+This ***README*** file contains all the information about our project: a time tracking system that was developed using **Java SE** *(Standard Edition)* technology.
+In *this repository*, you can also find a few *instructions on how to get this application up and running on your local machine* for further development and/or testing.

 # Table of Contents
-- **About the Project**
+- **Project Overview**
 - **Prerequisites**
 - **System Requirements**
-- **Development and Release**
+- **Development and Release Dates**
 - **Notes/Updates**
 - **About JavaWookies**

-# About the Project
+# Project Overview

 Our system is called the ***JavaWookies Time Tracking System***.

-The **Javawookies Time Tracking System** is a Login/Logout application that allows two (2) types of users to log in.
-The users are classified into Employee and Admin, and both can sign in to their specific accounts and view the corresponding details.
-The user Employee has the ability to check its login/logout details on that day, while the user Admin has the ability to add, delete, and edit information of recent and former employees.
-Also, Admin can generate reports if needed to see who are the employees that logged in on that specified date.
+The **Javawookies Time Tracking System** is a *Login/Logout* application that allows two (2) types of users to log in.
+The users are classified into *Employee* and *Admin*, and both can sign in to their specific accounts and view the corresponding details.
+The user *Employee* has the ability to check its login/logout details on that day, while the user *Admin* has the ability to add, delete, and edit information of recent and former employees.
+Also, the user *Admin* can generate reports if needed to see who are the employees that logged in on that specified date.
 The system stores password on a manual basis, for now.
-This means that the user Employee cannot reset it; only the Admin can change the password manually to the Employee's specific account details.
+This means that the user *Employee* cannot reset it; only the *Admin* can change the password manually to the Employee's specific account details.
 The system records the time of a specific user who logs in or out based on the local machine's timer.

 The **Javawookies Time Tracking System** is a desktop/laptop application targeted at small- to medium-sized businesses.
-Using this system, employers can keep track of the time-in and time-out (TITO) of their employees, view their time logs, and register newly hired employees to the database.
+Using this system, employers can keep track of the *Time-In/Time-Out (TITO)* of their employees, view their time logs, and register newly hired employees to the database.
 In addition, they can also incorporate images of their company logo into this system's design.
 This application runs in real-time.

 # Prerequisites
 - XAMPP (32-Bit) Installer